IBM/cpdctl/README_command_reference.md

 `--origin-country` (string)
 :    Origin country of the script asset (default "us")

+`--project` (string)
+:    Project name.
+This option is mutually exclusive with '--project-id'.

 `--project-id` (string)
 :    You must provide either a catalog id, a project id, or a space id, but not more than one.
+This option is mutually exclusive with '--project'.

+`--software-specification` (string)
+:    Software specification name.
+This option is mutually exclusive with '--software-specification-id'.

 `--software-specification-id` (string)
 :    ID of the software environment for the script.
+This option is mutually exclusive with '--software-specification'.

+`--space` (string)
+:    Deployment space name.
+This option is mutually exclusive with '--space-id'.

 `--space-id` (string)
 :    You must provide either a catalog id, a project id, or a space id, but not more than one.
+This option is mutually exclusive with '--space'.

 `--tag` (strings)
 :    Tag(s) of the script asset.
 Multiple can be provided